open-innovations/leeds-2023/README.md

 * Check the DVC status by running `dvc status`.
 * To pull the latest data run `dvc pull`.
-* You can run all pipelines with `dvc repro`.
+* You can run all pipelines with `dvc repro -P`.
 If no stage dependencies (input files or code) have changed, nothing will be executed.
-* To list the available pipeline stages run `dvc stage list`.
+* To list the available pipeline stages run `dvc stage list --all`.
 You can see the dependency graph with `dvc dag`
 * You can force a stage to re-run using `dvc repro --force <stage name>`.